johandahlberg/PiperWorkshop/tutorial.md

     }

 *CommandLineFunction*</br>
-If qscripts are the hearth of Queue, CommandLineFunctions are it's blood.
-A CommandLineFunction constructs the acutal commands to be run.
+If qscripts are the heart of Queue, CommandLineFunctions are it's blood.
+A CommandLineFunction constructs the actual commands to be run.
 Each program that is run by Queue is defined as a case class extending the CommandLineFunction class.
-It defines inputs and outputs which is how Queue knows how to chain the jobs together.
+It defines inputs and outputs, which is how Queue knows how to chain the jobs together into a dependency graph.

 Formally a CommandLineFunction is a class which extends the `CommandLineFunction` class and which defines the `commandline` function.
-Here's an example which finds runs a simple *nix onliner to find the number of occurences of each sequence in a fasta file.
+Here's an example which finds runs a simple *nix oneliner to find the number of occurrences of each sequence in a fasta file.

     case clase NaiveSequenceCounter(@Input fastaFile: File, @Output sequenceCounts: File) extends CommandLineFunction {
         def commandLine = "cat " + fastaFile +